-Bhutan is a country surrounded by land in South Asia at the eastern end of the Himalayas.
-It is bordered to the north by Tibet (China) and to the south, east, and west by India.
-To the west, it is divided from Nepal by the Indian state of Sikkim, while further south, it is separated from Bangladesh by the Indian states of Assam and West Bengal.
-Thimphu is the largest city and capital of Bhutan.
+Nestled in the majestic Himalayas, Bhutan is a remarkable country surrounded by land in South Asia at the eastern end.
+It shares its borders with Tibet (China) in the north, and India in the south, east, and west.
+In the west, it is separated from Nepal by the Indian state of Sikkim, while further south, it is divided from Bangladesh by the Indian states of Assam and West Bengal.
+Thimphu, the largest city and capital of Bhutan, is a thriving hub of culture and heritage.

 Buddha Dordenma in Thimphu, Bhutan